-- Enlisted in the Connecticut militia at 16 years old in 1758 and served in the French and Indian War in upstate New York.
+- Arnold enlisted in the Connecticut militia at 16 years old in 1758 and served in the French and Indian War in upstate New York.

-- Served as an apprentice to his cousins, Dr. Daniel Lathrop and Joshua Lathrop, in their apothecary business.
+- He served as an apprentice to his cousins, Dr. Daniel Lathrop and Joshua Lathrop, in their apothecary business.
 After serving in the militia, he returned and finished his apprenticeship.

 - Arnold received a loan from Dr. Daniel Lathrop in 1762 and started his own apothecary shop in New Haven.
 His only surviving sibling, Hannah, was his assistant in the business.
 Along with medicine, Arnold also sold books, jewelry, and artwork.